bvaughn/react-virtualized/.github/ISSUE_TEMPLATE.md

 -->

-**What is the current behavior?**
+### What is the current behavior?

-**If the current behavior is a bug, please provide the steps to reproduce and if possible a minimal demo of the problem.
-Your bug will get fixed much faster if we can run your code and it doesn't have dependencies other than React.
-Paste the link to your JSFiddle (https://jsfiddle.net/Luktwrdm/) or CodeSandbox (https://codesandbox.io/s/new) example below:**
+If the current behavior is a bug, please provide the steps to reproduce and if possible a minimal demo of the problem.
+Your bug will get fixed much faster if we can run your code and it doesn't have dependencies other than React and react-virtualized.
+Paste the link to your JSFiddle (https://codesandbox.io/s/03qpzq1p9p?module=%2FExample.js) or Plnkr (https://plnkr.co/edit/6syKo8cx3RfoO96hXFT1) example below:

-**What is the expected behavior?**
+### What is the expected behavior?

-**Which versions of react-virtualized, and which browser / OS are affected by this issue?
-Did this work in previous versions of React?**
+### Which versions of React and react-virtualized, and which browser / OS are affected by this issue?
+Did this work in previous versions of react-virtualized?